 - Container login scripts are assigned to container objects (Organization or Organizational Unit objects). - Profile login scripts are assigned to Profile objects.
-In order for a User object to use a profile login script, you must select that User object and assign it to the Profile. - User login scripts are assigned to User objects.
+In order for a User object to use a profile login script, you must select that User object and assign it to the Profile object. - User login scripts are assigned to User objects.

-IMPORTANT: Before you create or modify login scripts, you must have the Write property right to the object that will contain the login script, and the Organization, Organizational Unit, Profile, or User object that you plan to assign the login script to must already exist.
+IMPORTANT: Before you create or modify login scripts, you must have the Write property right to the object that will contain the login script.
+In addition, the Organization, Organizational Unit, Profile, or User object that you plan to assign the login script to must already exist.

-To create or modify a login script with NetWare Administrator:
+To create or modify a login script using ConsoleOne complete the following steps:

-- 1 Using the browser, select the object whose login script you want to create or modify. - 2 Click Object > Details > Login Script. - 3 Enter the login script commands and information into the login script text box.
+- 1 Double-click the object whose login script you want to create or modify. - 2 Click Login Script. - 3 Enter the login script commands and information into the login script text box.

-For sample login scripts, see "Sample Login Scripts" on page 89.
+For a sample, see "Sample Login Scripts" on page 91.